git-harry/rpc-extras/CONTRIBUTING.md

 ### Issue triage
 Issue triage is an ongoing process that should happen whenever Approved needs updating with new tasks.
 The engineering team will triage new issues and monitor unprioritised issues so that new commitments are always targetting the most import work.

-Each issue is given a priority and that priority is used to help decide the order in which issues are worked.
+Each issue is given a severity and that severity is used to help decide the order in which issues are worked.
 It is important to remember that there is a finite resource available to fix issues.
-The process of prioritisation is used to focus the available resources on the most important tasks identified.
+The process of classifying issues with labels is used to help focus the available resources on the most important tasks identified.

-Issues are labelled with a priority as defined in the [labels table](#Labels).
+Issues are labelled with a severity as defined in the [labels table](#Labels).

 #### Expedited issues
 Expedited issues are allowed to exceed the WIP limit on any column.
 These issues are critical to fix and must be prioritised above all other work.
-They are identified with the label 'prio-expedited'.
+They are identified with the label 'expedite'.
 Due to the negative impact expedited issues have on WIP it is important they are used appropriately.

 #### Enhancements
 Issues labeled as 'type-enhancement-large' or 'type-enhancement-medium' filter into planning for major and minor releases.
 Tracking of that work is done elsewhere and so these issues should be closed once their information has been transferred to the appropriate place.

-Issues labeled as 'type-enhancement-small' should also be given a priority, in general they should be labeled as 'prio-3' but a higher priority can be given if the enhancement helps to prevent customer downtime.

 #### Classifying issues
 Issues are categorised to simplify the process of identifying the highest priority issues and allow different types of work to be tracked.
 The steps taken to correctly label an issue are:
 * Label issue type
   * Assign the appropriate issue-type label.
-  * If the issue is determined to be 'type-undecided', also add the labels 'prio-undecided' and 'status-needs-information'.
+  * If the issue is determined to be 'type-undecided', also add the labels 'severity-undecided' and 'status-needs-information'.
 Add a comment detailing the required information.
   * If the issue is determined to be 'type-enhancement-large', the issue should be logged as an idea on the [product roadmap](https://trello.com/b/OdRe9RxX/rpc-engineering-roadmap) and closed here with a link to the roadmap card.
   * If the issue is determined to be 'type-enhancement-medium', the issue should be added to the [release-planning backlog](https://waffle.io/rcbops/u-suk-dev?source=rcbops%2Fu-suk-dev) and closed here with a link to the new card.
 * Identify the teams impacted by the issue